Friday, July 26, 2024

 Monday, July 8, 2024

-I haven’t spoken much about Rita LaCava, if at all.
+I haven’t written much about Rita LaCava, if at all.

-I only have one instance to remember her by, but an important instance.
+I have one instance to remember her by, but an important instance.

-as grade-schoolers we were young enough to see through the normality
+as grade-schoolers we were young enough to see through the normalcy

 so, when we gathered enough funds to purchase two strands of black